lwjohnst86/waltrs/src/design.md

     editor, going to the necessary entry can be done by searching for the timestamp, project or tag, or going to the end of the file for the most recent entry.

+    If you edit the file, it will only save if it passes the same constraints as the `start` command.

 -   `stats [<subcommand>] [<options>]`: This command contains several subcommands that provide basic statistics for various aspects of the